 Question Types

-Understand all NCLEX question formats including multiple choice, SATA, hotspot, ordered response, and NGN case studies.
+Understand all NCLEX question formats including multiple choice, SATA, highlight, ordered response, and NGN case studies.

 Clinical Judgment